-In 2018, High Global Warming Potential (high-GWP) gases comprised 4.8 percent of California's emissions.
-The GHG inventory tracks high-GWP gas emissions from releases of ozone depleting substance (ODS) substitutes, SF6 emissions from the electricity transmission and distribution system, and gases that are emitted in the semiconductor manufacturing process.
+In 2019, High Global Warming Potential (high-GWP) gases comprised 4.9 percent of California's emissions.
+The GHG inventory tracks high-GWP gas emissions from releases of ozone depleting substance (ODS) substitutes, $SF_6$ emissions from the electricity transmission and distribution system, and gases that are emitted in the semiconductor manufacturing process.
 (ODSs are also high-GWP gases, but are outside the scope of the IPCC accounting framework and AB 32.)
-Of these tracked categories, 98 percent of high-GWP gas emissions are ODS substitutes, which are primarily hydrofluorocarbons (HFCs).
+Of these tracked categories, 99 percent of high-GWP gas emissions are ODS substitutes, which are primarily hydrofluorocarbons (HFCs).
 ODS substitutes are used in refrigeration and air conditioning equipment, solvent cleaning, foam production, fire retardants, and aerosols.
-In 2018, refrigeration and air conditioning equipment contributed 91 percent of ODS substitutes emissions.
+In 2019, refrigeration and air conditioning equipment contributed 92 percent of ODS substitutes emissions.

 Emissions of ODS substitutes are expected to continue to grow as they replace ODS being phased out under the Montreal Protocol [5].
 Emissions of ODS have decreased significantly since they began to be phased out in the 1990s and dropped below ODS substitutes emissions for the first time in 2015.
-ODS emissions continued to drop in 2018.
+ODS emissions continued to drop in 2019.
 The combined emissions of ODS and ODS substitutes have been steadily decreasing over time as ODS are phased out, even as emissions from ODS substitutes continue to increase.
 Of the four main sub-sectors within the ODS substitutes category (Transportation, Commercial, Industrial, and Residential), only the Transportation Sector has seen an emissions decrease.
+Emissions from the transportation sub-sector decreased because of the transportation refrigeration units

-The transportation refrigeration units (TRU) Airborne Toxic Control Measure adopted in 2004 has reduced transportation sector emissions by limiting the charge size of TRUs beginning in January 2010, reducing leakage rates, and lowering end-of-life losses for passenger vehicle air conditioning systems [17].
+(TRU) Airborne Toxic Control Measure, which was adopted in 2004 and implemented in January 2010.
+This measure reduced emissions by limiting the charge size of TRUs, thus reducing leakage rates and lowering end-of-life losses for passenger vehicle air conditioning systems [17].
 Figures 17a and 17b show ODS substitute's emissions.

 Figure 17a.
 Trends in ODS and ODS Substitutes Emissions.

 This figure presents the trends in emissions from ODS Substitutes, ODS, and their sum ("Total Emissions").
 ODS Substitutes emissions are specified in IPCC Guidelines and AB 32 and are included in the inventory.
 ODS are also GHGs, but are tracked separately outside of the inventory.

 Figure 17b.
 ODS Substitutes Emissions by Category.

-This figure presents the breakdown of ODS substitutes emissions by product type and sector category in 2018.
+This figure presents the breakdown of ODS substitutes emissions by product type and sector category in 2019.
 Refrigerants used in various sectors make up the majority of ODS substitutes emissions.